London Literature Walking Tours

 "The man who is tired of reading Borough writers is tired of life, for there is in the Borough all that literature can afford!"
 But Dr Johnson is just one of a stellar collection in an area which has more world class writers than anywhere else on the planet!
 Tour starts at Southwark Tube Station and ends at Borough Tube Station.

-Animals Tour East
+London Animals Walking Tour East

-Geese tethered to the Monument, mice and camels on buildings, lions and bears at the tower, horses everywhere, an "immortal" cat not to mention dolphins, elephants and birds of prey.
+Geese tethered to the Monument, mice and camels on buildings, lions and bears at the tower, horses everywhere, an "immortal"ť cat not to mention dolphins, elephants and birds of prey.
 Lovely stroll along the banks of one of the world's cleanest urban waterways, after all 130 species of river wildlife can't all be wrong.

-Animals Tour West
+London Animals Tour West

 Horses, pelicans, lions and camels not to mention the grave of a "nazi" dog, the famous Brown Dog riots, an elephant running amok on the Strand and buried dinosaurs under Trafalgar Square.
 Both animal tours come with "spot the animal" score cards and prizes.